GLOBAL MARKETS-Stocks rise, government debt falls after U.S. data

 A stronger U.S. economy could lead the Federal Reserve to quicken the pace of dialing back its stimulus, a move equity markets have generally disliked.
 The stimulus was considered a major driver of a 29.6 percent gain in the S&P 500 last year.

-The gains have driven the forward price-to-earnings ratio for the benchmark index to near a seven-year high, a reason for its biggest sell-off in two months on Monday, when it fell 1.26 percent.
+The gains have driven the forward price-to-earnings ratio for the benchmark index to the highest level in nearly seven years, a reason for its biggest sell-off in two months on Monday.

-On Tuesday, both JPMorgan Chase & Co and Wells Fargo & Co posted quarterly results that beat expectations.
-But gains in their stock prices were limited, with Wells near all-time highs and JPMorgan at its highest since 2000.
-JPMorgan rose 0.07 percent to $57.74, while Wells rose 0.04 percent to $45.58.
-The S&P financial index advanced 0.78 percent.
+On Tuesday, both JPMorgan Chase & Co and Wells Fargo & Co posted quarterly results that beat expectations, yet gains in their stock prices were limited, with Wells near all-time highs and JPMorgan at its highest since 2000.
+JPMorgan rose 0.07 percent to $57.74, while Wells slipped 0.2 percent to $45.48.
+The S&P financial index advanced 0.63 percent.

 The pan-European FTSEurofirst 300 index of leading regional shares closed up 0.15 percent at 1,326.37, while the broader MSCI all-country world index, which tracks shares in 45 countries, rose 0.23 percent, rebounding from early losses.